batreaux-at/YaSLP-GUI/README.md

 Q: Can server hosts add their servers to the R3n3.at database?
 [Depracticed]
 A: Sure!
 Its pretty simple.
 Go to http://slp.r3n3.at/ and press the "New Server Entry" button.

 Q: Why did you make a second server list?
-[Deprecticed]
+[Depracticed]
 A: Not everyone is familiar with GitHub so we made a new list which is also user-friendly.

 Q: Why do you not want to show offline servers?